senna1128/senna1128.github.io/content/authors/ilgee-hong/_index.md

   url: ""

 # Short bio (displayed in user profile at end of posts)
-bio: Ilgee Hong is a master student in the Statistics department at UChicago, working with Mladen Kolar and Sen Na on randomized numerical methods, with an emphasis on machine learning applications.
+bio: Ilgee Hong was a master student in the Statistics department at UChicago, working with Mladen Kolar and Sen Na on randomized numerical methods, with an emphasis on machine learning applications.

 # List each interest with a dash